githubtraining/community-starter-kit/responses/06-add-labels.md

 1. You will see a selection that reads "Create a new label", select that option
 1. Customize your label with a description and color
 1. Click **Save**
+1. Add your new label to this pull request!

 <hr>
 <h3 align="center">Watch below for my response</h3>